Wiki Home Cloud control panel Client properties

 Figure 3

-Enabled: Client PC is enabled for diskless booting.
+Enabled: Indicates whether the client PC is enabled for diskless booting.

-Group: Define the user group that the client belongs to.
+Group: Defines the user group to which the client belongs.

-IP Address: IP address that gets from CCBoot Server.
+IP Address: IP address assigned by the CCBoot Server.

-MAC Address: MAC address of the client information.
+MAC Address: MAC address of the client device

-2nd Image : Assign Second image to the clients.
+2nd Image: Assign a secondary image to the client

-2nd Server: The IP address of the 2nd boot server if you have a load balance server running.
+2nd Server: IP address of the secondary boot server when load balance server running.

-PXE: Specified PXE file name.
-The default value can support most of the network card.
+2. PXE: Specified PXE file name.
+Ipxe.pxe can support most of the network cards.

-Hardware Profile: To set the client hardware configuration profile.
+3. Hardware Profile: Sets the client hardware configuration profile.